When the World’s Pain Becomes Our Own: Understanding Vicarious Trauma and Finding Your Way Back to Steady Ground

 Feeling numb, detached, or overly vigilant

-Because these symptoms overlap with other mental health concerns, they’re often dismissed — especially by helpers who tell themselves, “Other people have it worse.”
+Because these symptoms overlap with other mental health concerns, people often dismiss them — especially helpers who tell themselves, "other people have it worse."

 But pain is not a competition.
 It's information.